deepseek-ai/DeepGEMM/README.md

 # DeepGEMM

-DeepGEMM is a library designed for clean and efficient General Matrix Multiplications (GEMMs).
-It supports FP8 and BF16 (working in progress) for both normal and Mix-of-Experts (MoE) grouped scenarios.
-Written in CUDA, the library has no kernel compilation need during installation, by compiling all kernels at runtime using a lightweight Just-In-Time (JIT) module.
+DeepGEMM is a comprehensive library of high-performance tensor core kernels purpose-built for modern large language models, covering GEMMs (FP8, FP4, BF16), fused MoE (Mega MoE), MQA scoring (Indexer), and more.
+Written in CUDA, all kernels are compiled at runtime via a lightweight Just-In-Time (JIT) module — no compilation required during installation.

-DeepGEMM leverages some concepts from [CUTLASS](https://github.com/nvidia/cutlass) and [CuTe](https://github.com/NVIDIA/cutlass/tree/main/include/cute), it avoids heavy reliance on their templates or algebras.
-Instead, the library is designed for simplicity, with only a limited number of core kernel functions.
-This makes it a clean and accessible resource for learning NVIDIA GPU kernel optimization techniques.
+DeepGEMM leverages some concepts from [CUTLASS](https://github.com/nvidia/cutlass) and [CuTe](https://github.com/NVIDIA/cutlass/tree/main/include/cute), but avoids heavy reliance on their templates or algebras.
+The library is designed for simplicity, with only a limited number of core kernel functions, making it a clean and accessible resource for learning NVIDIA GPU kernel optimization techniques.

 Despite its lightweight design, DeepGEMM's performance matches or exceeds expert-tuned libraries across various matrix shapes.